- Ph.D., University of Georgia, 2004

 - Doctoral Seminar in Nonprofit Management Research and Theory

 - Human Resource Management in Nonprofits

 - Nonprofit Management and Leadership

-Professor Beth Gazley specializes in nonprofit management, inter-organizational collaboration, the management of membership associations, and volunteerism.
+Gazley specializes in nonprofit management, inter-organizational collaboration, the management of membership associations, and volunteerism.
 Best known for her groundbreaking work on nonprofit-government collaboration, Gazley is a prolific writer and researcher, with more than 60 published works since 2001.
-Gazley studies various aspects of nonprofit management, human resource capacity, and student community engagement and service learning.
-Gazley's ongoing research addresses governmental reliance on charities to fund public services.
+She also studies governmental reliance on charities to fund public services.

 Gazley spent 16 years in nonprofit fundraising and management consulting before returning to graduate school.
-A member of the IU faculty since 2004, Gazley has received several honors and awards including the campus Distinguished Service Award in 2017, the 2013 Indiana Campus Compact Brian Douglas Hiltunen Award for contributions to service-learning scholarship, the 2012 Indiana University Board of Trustees Thomas Ehrlich Award, and the 2012 RGK Center/ARNOVA Presidents Award for a project entitled Coproduction and Public Service Dependence on Philanthropy.
+A member of the IU faculty since 2004, Gazley has received the Indiana University 2018 W. George Pinnell Award for Service, the 2013 Indiana Campus Compact Brian Douglas Hiltunen Award, and the 2012 Indiana University Board of Trustees Thomas Ehrlich Award (both for contributions to service-learning scholarship), the 2012 RGK Center/ARNOVA Presidents Award, and a 2009 campus Outstanding Junior Faculty Award.